JoKerDii/m6A-seq-analysis-protocol/docs/M2_Differential_Expression/StringTie.md

 ### 3. Output

-1. StringTie's primary GTF output ("SRR5978869_trimmed_s.gtf") contains details of the transcripts that StringTie assembles from RNA-Seq data.
+1. StringTie's primary GTF output ("SRR5978869.gtf") contains details of the transcripts that StringTie assembles from RNA-Seq data.
 2. Ballgown input table files ( (1) e2t.ctab, (2) e_data.ctab, (3) i2t.ctab, (4) i_data.ctab, and (5) t_data.ctab ) contain coverage data for all transcripts.
-3. Merged GTF ("SRR5978869_trimmed_s_m.gtf") is a uniform set of transcripts for all samples.
+3. Merged GTF ("homo_stringtie_merged.gtf") is a uniform set of transcripts for all samples.

 # Reference